joshpoll/bluefish-docs/classic/docs/reference-components/space.md

 It takes either the keyword `vertically` or `horizontally` in order to determine which direction to propagate the spacing.

-It also takes either of the two following attribute to specify how much to space its children:
+It also takes either **one** of the two following attribute to specify how much to space its children:

 `by` - how much space to put between each child